-Whether your kids are beginning to learn Spanish this summer or keeping up on their skills during a break from Spanish class, these interactive websites are a great way to keep them engaged with Spanish text.
+Whether your kids are beginning to learn Spanish this summer or keeping up on their skills during a break from Spanish class, these free websites are a great way to keep them engaged with Spanish text.
+You can visit our Spanish reading resources page for more activities to engage kids with reading all summer long.

 These are sites that provide kids with lots of opportunity to read.
 Several of the sites have a variety of activities.
 I have tried to list the websites roughly in order of increasing difficulty.
 The first sites have material that is appropriate for beginners and the last sites I mention are appropriate for native Spanish speakers, but have enough support for Spanish language learners too.
 Each site has a large amount of material at different levels, so be sure to look around and see what might work for your child.